spinel-coop/rv/README.md

 Eventually, you'll be able to manage all your Rubies, tools, gems, and packages, faster than you would believe is possible.

+## Testimonials

+"what the heckie that just installed a ruby version for me in .22 seconds???"
+ &mdash; <a href="https://bsky.app/profile/veryroundbird.house/post/3lxdwtsbwp22o">c. ruiyi smallbird</a>

 ## Requirements

 - **Operating Systems**: macOS 14 and up, Ubuntu 24.04 and up